 9 – Great Works of Art Sequence

-In this unique class required of all ninth-graders, students will be exposed to great writing, fine arts, music and film.
+In this unique class required of all ninth-graders, students will be exposed to great writing, fine arts, music, and film.
 Each quarter is taught by a different instructor and exposes students to the most important genres, artists, and specific works within each of the four subfields.
 Students will leave the course with a better understanding of what makes a work of art timeless, and an appreciation for how classic works of art continue to speak to the human condition and influence cultures and societies to this day.

-US Elective: 2D Art (Painting & Drawing) (S1)
+US Elective: 2D Art (S1)

-US Elective: Acting (S2)
+US Elective: Acting (S1)

-What separates a good actor from a great actor is an understanding of the artistic process, and an approach to performance that is rooted in truthful action on stage.
+What separates a good actor from a great actor is an understanding of the artistic process and an approach to performance that is rooted in truthful action on stage.
 This class, for beginning actors or those looking to expand on their current knowledge, will teach performers the skills and process through which to approach performing on stage.
 Students will explore the process of acting, theatre as a business, and how to confidently audition and perform for an audience, all through the lens of one of acting’s most seminal texts, Acting Is Believing: Stanislavski in the 21st Century.

 US Elective: Staged Combat (S2)

 Behind all action and combat sequences on stage and in film, there is a fight choreographer.
 Students in this class will learn to write and perform staged combat in a collaborative environment focused on safety and fun for beginners.
-Students are introduced to universal safety precautions, alongside training in unarmed and armed stage combat with the quarterstaff and training swords, culminating in a student written and performed stage combat showcase.
+Students are introduced to universal safety precautions, alongside training in unarmed and armed stage combat with the quarterstaff and training swords, culminating in a student-written and performed stage combat showcase.

 Physical Education